viferraro/viferraro/README.md

 - 👋 Hi, I’m @viferraro.
 - 👀 I’m interested in  aprender.
 - 🌱 I’m currently learning  programação  (principalmente Java, mas também Python, Javascript e C) e também a utilizar melhor o Github.
-- 💞️ I’m looking to collaborate on ...(viferraro@edu.unirio.br)
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me : (viferraro@edu.unirio.br).

 <!---
 viferraro/viferraro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.